Bertie Ahern: Minister for Labour

 In 1989, Haughey called an early general election.
-Fianna Fáil lost seats and was forced into a coalition government with the Progressive Democrats.
+Fianna Fáil lost seats and was entered a coalition government with the Progressive Democrats.
 Ahern retained his position as Minister for Labour in the government of the 26th Dáil.
 In 1990, Ahern negotiated the Programme for Economic and Social Progress.

 In 1990, Ahern was campaign manager for the presidential bid of his cabinet colleague, Brian Lenihan.
-It proved to be Ahern's least successful campaign as the apparently unbeatable Lenihan lost to Labour Party candidate Mary Robinson.
+It proved to be Ahern's least successful campaign as Lenihan lost to Labour Party candidate Mary Robinson.
 Ahern was damaged in the short term by being seen as the first Fianna Fáil presidential election campaign manager to lose a presidential election.